davidgiven/fluxengine/doc/disk-micropolis.md

 You should end up with a `micropolis.img` which is 630784 bytes long (for a normal DD disk).
 The image is written in CHS order, but HCS is generally used by CP/M tools so the image needs to be post-processed.
-For only half-full disks or single-sided disks, you can use `-s :s=0` to read only one side of the disk which works around the problem.
+For only half-full disks or single-sided disks, you can use `--heads 0` to read only one side of the disk which works around the problem.

 The [CP/M BIOS](https://www.seasip.info/Cpm/bios.html) defined SELDSK, SETTRK,
 and SETSEC, but no function to select the head/side.
 Double-sided floppies